jfischeresq/jfischeresq.github.io/talks.md

 ### My Talks

 Anyone you has met me for about one minute would agree:  I *love* to talk.
-And, I have the amazing opportunity to participate in conferences, symposiums, and other events where I speak on a variety of topics.
+And, I am lucky to have some amazing opportunities to participate in conferences, symposiums, and other events all over the world where I speak on a variety of topics.

 ### Past Talks

-Here you can find links to my past talks:
+Here you can find links to some of my past talks:

 * Helsinki-Aalto Center for Information Security, ["The Impact of the EU’s GDPR on Northern American Companies and Cross-Border Data Management"](https://haic.fi/talks/), 2020.02.04

 ### Podcasts